-Whatever you call it, this hibachi sauce can be quite addictive and end up on much more of your food than just seafood.
-I happen to like it on chicken, crab cakes and also as a salad dressing.
+Whatever you call it, this hibachi sauce is served in many Japanese restaurants and hibachi grills can be quite addictive and end up on much more of your food than just seafood.
+I happen to like it on hibachi chicken, crab cakes and also as a salad dressing.

 In fact, some folks swear by it, blending it with fried rice and dipping everything on their dish in it.
 Honestly, I think some people crave the sauce, more than the actual meal.

-This delicious sauce is made from simple ingredients.
+This tangy sauce is made from simple ingredients.

-The base is almost always mayonnaise.
+The base of this popular sauce is almost always mayonnaise.
 For this, I highly suggest using a crappy mayo.
 Yep.
 I just said it.

 DO NOT USE GOOD MAYONNAISE.
 Good mayo has too much tang and pizzazz by itself.
 For this homemade yum yum sauce recipe, you need a bland mayo.
 A blank slate, if you will.

 The truth is, it is so simple to make at home that now you can eat it on everything you want.

 There are many imitation sauces out there and depending on which hibachi steakhouse you go to, ingredients will vary slightly, so keep that in mind and try playing with our base recipe until you reach YOUR perfect sauce.